ImXico/Cyberpunk/README.md

 - Rendering their internal components.
 - Disposing resources when they're not needed anymore.

-**AbstractState** is a convenience implementation of the State interface.
-Every concrete state would be a subclass of [AbstractState](https://github.com/ImXico/HandyGDX/blob/master/source/State/AbstractState.java).
+**AbstractState** is a convenience implementation of the State interface, and every concrete state that you'd implement would inherit from it.
 Thus, every concrete state will necessarily implement **atleast** the following methods:

 ```java
 #update(delta)